tristanfisher/ivory/README.md

 2. Database-scoped (connection with database in connection string)

 - A slice of strings may be provided for Ivory to be treated as migrations.
 These may include any valid SQL, including transactions.
-- A "tear down function" that will drop the created (or specified) database and close database handles.
+- A "tear down function" that will drop the created (or specified) database and close database handles is returned.
+Calling this is optional.
+Ivory does not implicitly drop databases or close connections.

 As an example: